-- A. Vacation requests will be considered on a first come, first served basis.
-In the event that two (2) or more employees request the same vacation period, the supervisor may limit the number of people who may take vacation leave at one time due to business needs and work requirements. - B. Vacation leave will be charged in the amount actually used by the employee. - C. When considering requests for vacation leave the Employer will take into account the desires of the employee but may require that leave be taken at a time appropriate to business and customer service needs. - D. An employee will not request or be authorized to take scheduled vacation leave if the employee will not have sufficient vacation leave to cover such absence at the time the leave will commence. - E. Vacation leave will be approved or denied within ten (10) calendar days of the request.
+- A. Vacation leave will be charged in the amount actually used by the employee. - B. When considering requests for vacation leave the Employer will take into account the desires of the employee but may require that leave be taken at a time appropriate to business and customer service needs. - C. An employee will not request or be authorized to take scheduled vacation leave if the employee will not have sufficient vacation leave to cover such absence at the time the leave will commence. - D. Vacation leave will be approved or denied within ten (10) calendar days of the request.
 If the leave is denied, a reason will be provided in writing.

-11.6 Family Care
+11.7 Family Care